odinuv/web/en/apv/slides/web/slides.md

   - Relation between entire Systems,
   - Relation between application parts, computer processes.
 - Examples:
-  - Web Browser is client to Web Server,
+  - Web Browser is a client to a Web Server,
-  - Web Server is client to Database Server,
+  - Web Server is a client to a Database Server,
-  - Web Browser is server to end user,
+  - Web Browser is a server to an end user,
-  - Computer is server to end user.
+  - Computer is a server to an end user.
 - Opposite: P2P architecture.
 </section>

 <section markdown='1'>
 ## Computer networks
 - Need a communication protocol (set of rules).
-- In applications we are not interested in physical layer.
+- In applications we are not interested in the physical layer.
-- A computer network from Application viewpoint:
+- A computer network from an application viewpoint:

 ![A random network schema](/en/apv/articles/web/network-schema.png)
 </section>